Kweisensee93/AssemblyAnnotation2025/README.md

-This is the course GEnome Assembly and Annotation
+This is the course Genome Assembly and Annotation